mkingopng/go-ref-lights/README.md

   spending a lot of time writing one.
 Writing the code has been hard enough.

 - **problem 7)** how can a referee change positions mid-meet?
 It would be good to have an easy mechanism.
-I don't think we do once the referee has claimed a position.
+I don't think we currently have a mechanism once the referee has claimed a position.
+I need to create a mechanism to allow a user to leave a position, and free it up for another user to take it. i think this requires us to use `UnsetPosition` from occupancy_service.go

-- **Problem 8)** CDK deployment to my page.

-- **Problem 9)** long-term deployment to APL.
-Nick to advise on logo, style, domain, etc.
-- Fix NPM vulnerabilities
-- Optimise multi-threading
-- Improve appearance and formatting

-# 1s != 1s (Platform Timer Goes Too Fast)
+- **problem 8)** 1s != 1s (Platform Timer Goes Too Fast)
   Ticker drift can happen due to:
 - The environment (a busy CPU / GC cycles might cause faster or slower intervals).
 - The front end might see events arrive slightly off.
 - If you have multiple tabs open with the same timer, each might show the timer differently.
 - If your system is under load, or the user’s OS clock is messed up, or you do nested setIntervals in JavaScript.

 Possible solutions:
 - Use a “time-based” approach, e.g. store the “startTime = time.Now() + 60
   sec.”
 Then on each tick, you do timeLeft = endTime - time.Now(), so it can’t drift.
 - Make sure you only have one instance of the same timer running.
 - Tolerate small scheduling drift, which is normal with time.Ticker.

 Let's fix this ticker drift problem, and all the rest, one at a time

-we need to create a mechanism to allow a user to leave a position, and free it up for another user to take it. i think this requires us to use `UnsetPosition` from occupancy_service.go
+- **Problem 9)** CDK deployment to my page.

+- **Problem 10)** long-term deployment to APL.
+Nick to advise on logo, style, domain, etc.
+- Fix NPM vulnerabilities
+- Optimise multi-threading
+- Improve appearance and formatting

 ----